keithboice/kb/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature
 about: New feature and enhancement stories
-title: '[FTR] title'
+title: "[FTR] title"
 labels: feature
-assignees: ''
+assignees: ""
 ---

 **Is your feature request related to a problem?
 Please describe.**